Kerch: City transport

 A trolleybus system was established in 2004, and has one line.

 Crimean Bridge

 On 25 April 2010, Ukrainian President Viktor Yanukovych and Russian President Dmitry Medvedev signed an agreement to build a bridge across the Kerch Strait.
 In January 2015, with Russia now in control, the contract for the construction of the bridge was awarded to Arkady Rotenberg's S.G.M.
 Group.
 In May 2015 construction commenced, and the road section of the bridge was opened to traffic in May 2018.
 The rail section was opened in 2019, with Russian President Vladimir Putin taking the first train across on 23 December.
-It was heavily damaged by an explosion on 8 October 2022.
+It was heavily damaged by explosions on 8 October 2022, and in 2023 and 2025.